 Rough Rider will have a raw bar, a staple of the era, and it'll be 15 feet long and able to seat 10 guests.
 Morales will also feature fresh seafood entrees and seasonal fish specials.

-It's fitting that this historical concept lies in the basement of a building with its own history.
-The Ten-O-One building was originally built in the 1960s as the Coronet Hotel, a so-called Rat Pack hotel, according to Jonathon Vento, founder and principal developer of True North Studio, a real estate developing company that focuses on adaptive reuse and historical preservation of its projects.
+built in the 1960s as the Coronet Hotel, a so-called Rat Pack hotel, according to Jonathon Vento, founder and principal developer of True North Studio, a real estate developing company that focuses on adaptive reuse and historical preservation of its projects.
 The building was later turned into office spaces, which were later leased by some Maricopa County agencies.
 In 2019, the office building was purchased by True North, which has since turned the building into creative work and arts space.

 With arts being such a large part of True North, Vento and his partners wanted to include murals representing the area.
 A large, colorful mural of Teddy's face lies on the south side of the building looking over Roosevelt Row.